TheTrueFlopsy/libavr/README.md

 **NOTE:** This module is compatible with ATtiny devices.

-### avr/task_tlv.h - Asynchronous TLV/INM Communication
+### avr/task_tlv.h – Asynchronous TLV/INM Communication
+The TLV/INM module provides a way for the firmware to exchange messages via the USART.
+Communication via this module is asynchronous, meaning that firmware execution is not held up waiting for incoming messages or transmitting outgoing messages.
+Incoming messages received by the module and awaiting processing by application code can be detected by polling or task notification.
+Outgoing messages can be submitted to the module, which will then transmit them without further intervention by the code that submitted them.

+Messages exchanged via this module have a type-length-value (TLV) format.
+An 8-bit message type identifier is followed by an 8-bit payload length field and zero or more arbitrary payload bytes.

+The module can operate in different modes.
+In INM mode, a header containing source and destination node addresses, plus a sequential message identifier, is prepended to each message.
+In plain TLV (i.e. non-INM) mode, messages are exchanged over a point-to-point link, without any addressing or sequencing.
+In stream mode, the module will report reception of and perform transmission of partial messages (instead of waiting for a complete message to be received or submitted for transmission).

 **NOTE:** This module depends on the task scheduler and will not work if the scheduler isn't running.

-### avr/std_tlv.h - Standard Types and Helpers for TLV/INM
+### avr/std_tlv.h – Standard Types and Helpers for TLV/INM
+This module defines standard message types for TLV/INM communication, as well as convenience macros and functions to simplify implementation of firmware support for these standard message types.
+A key concept is to design the remote interfaces of firmware in terms of logical registers on which a standard set of generic operations (read, update, toggle, etc.) may be performed.
+Some logical registers are themselves standardized and intended to form the basis of a general, firmware-agnostic remote interface.
+For example, it should be possible to query the firmware ID and version of any system that supports INM in a generic way.

+**CAUTION:** The current logical register specification has bothersome and unnecessary limitations (e.g. all registers being one byte large) and is therefore being considered for compatibility-breaking replacement in a future release of libavr.

 **NOTE:** This module depends on the task scheduler (via `task_tlv.h`) and will not work if the scheduler isn't running.

-### avr/memmon.h - Memory Monitors
+### avr/memmon.h – Memory Monitors
-Memory monitoring via TLV messages.
+Memory monitors let the firmware set up periodic TLV/INM transmission of the content of specified locations in the MCU's data address space.
+They are primarily intended as a debugging facility.

 **NOTE:** This module depends on the task scheduler and will not work if the scheduler isn't running.

-### avr/tbouncer.h - Input Debouncing
+### avr/tbouncer.h – Input Debouncing
-GPIO input debouncing with task notification.
+This module provides software debouncing of GPIO inputs.
+The debouncing algorithm can filter out both switch bounce (i.e. a legitimate transition in the input logic state being accompanied by additional rapid, spurious transitions) and spikes (i.e. isolated, brief, spurious changes in logic state) in the input signals.

+The interface of the debouncing module is entirely event-based.
+At module initialization, the firmware selects GPIO pins to perform debouncing on and tasks to notify or invoke in response to changes in the debounced logic states.
+When the selected input handling tasks execute, they can poll global variables exposed by the module to determine which pin states have changed and the direction of the changes.

 **NOTE:** This module is compatible with ATtiny devices.

 **NOTE:** This module depends on the task scheduler and will not work if the scheduler isn't running.

-### avr/i2chelper.h - Asynchronous I2C/TWI Communication
+### avr/i2chelper.h – Asynchronous I<sup>2</sup>C/TWI Communication
-Asynchronous, interrupt-driven I2C (aka TWI) helper module.
+Asynchronous, interrupt-driven I<sup>2</sup>C (aka TWI) helper module.
+Currently only supports master mode.
+Provides an API that lets the firmware initiate a request-response operation and then be notified when the operation finishes, or poll the transaction status.

-**NOTE:** This module can notify tasks when an I2C operation finishes, but does not need the task scheduler to function.
+**NOTE:** This module can notify tasks when an I<sup>2</sup>C operation finishes, but does not need a running task scheduler to function.

-### avr/spihelper.h - SPI Helpers
+### avr/spihelper.h – SPI Helpers
-Helper functions and macros for SPI communication.
+Helper module SPI communication.
+Currently only provides initialization routines for the SPI hardware peripheral.

 **NOTE:** This module does not depend on the task scheduler.

-### avr/mcp23018.h - MCP23018 I/O Expander Interface
+### avr/mcp23018.h – MCP23018 I/O Expander Interface
-Helper module for controlling an MCP23018 I/O expander via I2C.
+Helper module for controlling an MCP23018 I/O expander via I<sup>2</sup>C. Uses the `i2chelper.h` module to communicate with the expander.
+Defines the register addresses and control register pin numbers of an MCP23018 as enum constants.
+Provides synchronous and asynchronous register read and write operations.

-**NOTE:** This module can notify tasks when an I2C operation finishes, but does not need the task scheduler to function.
+**NOTE:** This module can notify tasks when an I<sup>2</sup>C operation finishes, but does not need a running task scheduler to function.

-### avr/mcp4x.h - MCP4x Potentiometer Interface
+### avr/mcp4x.h – MCP4x Potentiometer Interface
-Helper module for controlling an MCP4x potentiometer via SPI.
+Helper module for controlling an MCP4x potentiometer IC via SPI.
+Provides a basic synchronous API for updating the wiper setting of a potentiometer, or disabling it.

 **NOTE:** This module does not depend on the task scheduler.

 ## Example Firmware

-### examples_atmega/sched_blinker.c - Simple LED Blinker
+### examples_atmega/sched_blinker.c – Simple LED Blinker
-A simple LED blinker.
+This is a simple example program that blinks two LEDs.
+The blinking can be turned on and off via GPIO inputs and INM messages.
+An INM notification message is sent every time the blink state of a LED changes.
+The program provides basic usage examples for the task scheduler (`task_sched.h`), TLV/INM modules (`task_tlv.h` and `std_tlv.h`), input debouncer (`tbouncer.h`) and automatic disabling of the watchdog timer (`auto_watchdog.h`).

-### examples_atmega/watchdog_test.c - Watchdog Timer Demo
+### examples_atmega/watchdog_test.c – Watchdog Timer Test
-Demonstration of the watchdog timer control module.
+Test program for the watchdog timer control module (`watchdog.h`).
+Derived from `sched_blinker.c`, designed to simplify testing whether software-triggered MCU reset via the watchdog timer works as intended.

-### examples_atmega/inm_node_demo.c - Sensors and Comms
+### examples_atmega/inm_node_demo.c – Sensors and Messages
-Sensor sampling and notifications.
-WIP for a home security system.
+Example of sensor sampling and INM messaging.
+Two analog inputs, a light sensor and a microphone, are sampled by the same task, with the microphone being sampled at a higher rate than the light sensor.
+INM notification messages are sent to report the sensor values, for the microphone these are aggregated amplitude values instead of the raw input data.
+The program provides examples of using the task scheduler (`task_sched.h`), TLV/INM modules (`task_tlv.h` and `std_tlv.h`), the input debouncer (`tbouncer.h`) and memory monitors (`memmon.h`).

-### examples_attiny/sched_test.c - Tiny Scheduler Test
+### examples_attiny/sched_test.c – Tiny Scheduler Test
-Minimal test of the task scheduler.
+Minimal test of the task scheduler (`task_sched.h`).
+Starts a task that blinks a LED until you pull the plug.

-### examples_attiny/stepper_test.c - Stepper Motor Demo
+### examples_attiny/stepper_test.c – Stepper Motor Demo
-* `stepper_test`: Demonstration of stepper motor control via PWM generator.
+Demonstration of two-phase unipolar stepper motor (a 28BYJ-48, specifically) control via a PWM generator in the MCU (generating two square waves that are 90° out of phase) and a couple of external inverters (providing waves that are 180° and 270° out of phase with the first wave, completing a full-step motor driving cycle).
+Provides examples of using the task scheduler (`task_sched.h`) and input debouncer (`tbouncer.h`).

-### examples_atmega_u/sched_blinker.c - Simple LED Blinker
+### examples_atmega_u/sched_blinker.c – Simple LED Blinker
 Simple LED blinker for the ATmegaU.
+Basically the same program as `sched_blinker.c` for regular ATmegas, but adapted to the ATmegaU pinout.

-### examples_atmega_u/lcd_driver.c - 7-seg LCD Demo
+### examples_atmega_u/lcd_driver.c – 7-seg LCD Demo
-Driving a seven-segment LCD via PWM generator and a MCP23018 I/O expander.
+This program is designed to drive a seven-segment LCD via a PWM generator, an MCP23018 I/O expander and four 4066 quad transmission gates.
+The generated PWM signals can be fed through an RC filter to obtain a makeshift AC supply that's good enough to drive some LCD segments with.
+Provides usage examples for the task scheduler (`task_sched.h`), input debouncer (`tbouncer.h`), I2C helper module (`i2chelper.h`) and MCP23018 interface (`mcp23018.h`).

 ## Python Modules and Scripts